Student Supervisor Handbook: Workplace Issues and Reporting

 Supervisors should contact the Student Work Coordinator regarding termination of a student worker for performance-related issues.The Student Work Coordinator can provide guidance to supervisors regarding making this decision, discussing the decision with a student, and providing the student support.
 When a student worker’s employment has been terminated, the supervisor should record this in HireEm as soon as possible.

-Student workers are not obligated reporters of potential violations of the DHSM/Title IX, with the exception of House Advisors and student members of the Adjudicating Boards.
+Student workers are not obligated reporters of potential violations of the DHSM, with the exception of student members of the Sexual Misconduct Board.

 Bias incidents and discriminatory harassment